folkengine/smartcitiesdata-wiki/Run.md

       * Pick 'GET' for Method
       * Type 'https://scos-source-datasets.s3-us-west-2.amazonaws.com/2019_Jan_Dec+SRR.csv' for URL.
 This is where the data will come from!
 The Data Dictionary created earlier was based on the format of this csv file!
       * Click 'Test'.
 You should receive a success.
-      * Click 'Save Draft'
-      * Click 'Next'
-      * You should be on Configure Upload
-      * Type 'https://scos-source-datasets.s3-us-west-2.amazonaws.com/2019_Jan_Dec+SRR.csv' for URL.
-This is where the data will come from!
-The Data Dictionary created earlier was based on the format of this csv file!
-      * Click 'Test'.
-You should receive a success.
-      * Click 'Save Draft'
       * Click 'Next'
       * You should be on Finalize.
       * Click 'Immediately'